django-tastypie/django-tastypie/README.rst

   the problem domain.
 * You want/need XML serialization that is treated equally to JSON (and YAML is there too).
-* You want to support my perceived NIH syndrome, which is less about NIH and more about trying to help out friends/coworkers.

 Reference Material